-One of the key challenges in this area is, and will be, the constancy of technological changes.
-To continue the property insurance comparison, historical data on home fire claims is helpful, because the basics of homes, and the fires that destroy them, have not changed all that much in the past two hundred years.
-Cyber claims change far more substantially due to the evolving risks, changing policy terms and the legal landscape.
+One of the key challenges in this area is, and will be, the dynamic nature of the risks.
+To continue the property insurance comparison, historical data on home fire claims is helpful, because the basics of homes, the fires that destroy them, and the costs associated with the events have not changed all that much in the past two hundred years.
+Cyber claims change far more substantially due to the evolving risks, changing policy terms. the legal landscape, and the wide variation in severity.
 In the cyber realm, both the "homes" and the "fires" that attack them are a moving target.
 There simply is no set of reliable data upon which models, pricing and policies can rely.